 - Participants in the token distribution escrow ETH into a smart contract where it is locked;

-- HOWEVER, if participants use the tokens for their intended purpose (e.g. running staking nodes) they will recoup their escrowed ETH after producing some amount for work (this is separate and distinct from any in-network compensation from fees or inflation);
+- Participants can only use the tokens for the intended purpose (i.e. running staking nodes).
+After they have produced a sufficient amount of work the tokens will unlock and they will recoup their escrowed ETH (this is separate and distinct from any in-network compensation from fees or inflation);

 - Participants may choose to do more work (after acquiring additional tokens to stake) to recoup their escrowed ETH more quickly.